Manjula-819/portfolio/README.md

 - `index.html`: The main file containing all HTML, CSS (in a `<style>` tag), and JavaScript (in a `<script>` tag).
 - (Optional) `portfolio-screenshot.jpg`: A screenshot of the portfolio (if you’ve added one for the "My Portfolio Website" project card).

-## 🖥️ How to View Locally
-1. Clone the repository: